 Student records are confidential.
 The Family Educational Rights and Privacy Act of 1974 as amended govern the release of information from the student's permanent record.
 Federal law provides for the release of information to the University of South Los Angeles personnel who have a legitimate educational interest or to certain government officials.
 Students have the right to inspect their own academic records during normal business hours.
 All requests for access to academic records shall be presented in writing to the Registrar's office.
 Students also have the right to challenge records and request correction if they believe that the records are not accurate.
 Such appeals may be submitted in writing to Dean of Academic Affairs.
 If the appeal is not reconciled to the student's satisfaction, he or she may appeal to the Grievance Committee.
-(See "Grievance Appeals Procedure" for details).
+(See "Academic Grievance Policy" under "Academic Policies" and "Student Complaint Procedure (Non-Academic Grievance Policy" under "Student Affairs and Support Services" for details).
 Direct appeals may be made at the student's option to: